 2. Creating and amplifying content (30%)

-The content you create is the raw material of your inbound marketing strategy.
+The content you create is the raw material of your digital inbound marketing strategy.
 This is what will attract visitors to your website and enable them to be converted using compelling calls to action and landing pages.

-You need to therefore invest time and money in your content – before, during, and after its actual creation.
+You need to invest time and money in your content – before, during, and after its actual creation.

 - Content strategy: You can’t improvise when it comes to creating content.
 You need to take a strategic approach to content marketing: who are the specific buyer personas you are targeting?
 What problems do they face and how will you deal with them?
 From what angle?
 Whether you do this in-house or outsource it, you will need to factor these costs into your marketing budget.
+You may have more content than you realise already on your site?

 - Writing: the process of writing content, either in-house or using an external provider, must also be accounted for in your budget.
 Good content, created by professionals who understand the problems your customers face, obviously costs more than generic content that isn’t targeted to a specific audience.